Bus, Boat, Gondola, there’s lots of ways to get around Walt Disney World. Here’s our detailed guide.

-- You will be able to get off here and most likely stay on as well to continue your journey (without having to exit and re-board).
+- You will be able to get off here or stay on to continue your journey (without having to exit and re-board).

 - Then it’s on to the Caribbean Beach Station, passing over the west side of the resort.

-- You will most likely have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes.
+- You will have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes.